-The heat exchange between the primary and secondary circuit must be done without the water mixing.
-This mixture should be avoided because the primary circuit water is radioactive.
+The reactor must do the heat exchange between the primary and secondary without the water mixing.
+This mixture must be avoided because the water in the primary circuit is radioactive.

-To cool the pressurized water reactors (PWR type reactors), ordinary water is used.
-In the field of nuclear engineering is called light water.
-Water can reach temperatures up to 315 ° C. The water remains essentially in the liquid phase (although there is nucleated boiling in the core area) due to the high pressure at which the primary circuit operates.
+Ordinary water is the coolant used to keep water at the right temperature.
+In the field of nuclear engineering, it is called light water.
+The water can reach temperatures of up to 315 degrees Celsius.
+The water remains in the liquid phase due to the high pressure (around 16 megapascals) at which the primary circuit operates.

 Nuclear moderator in pressurized water nuclear reactors